jujinkim/web-hugo-source/content/post/use-utterances-comment-hugo.en.md

 ## Set up utterance
 &nbsp;Go to https://utteranc.es
-&nbsp;There is a section **configuration**, Type the repo's name that is installeld utterances into here.
+&nbsp;There is a **configuration** section, type the repo's name that is installed utterances into here.
 &nbsp;**Blog post <--> Issue Mapping** is the part that how GitHub issue should be created.
 Usually the default setting could used, but it is better to know the other setting to use this app flexibly.

 - Issue title contains page pathname - issue title is a page's path.
 There will be same comments on the same path.
 This means, comments will be same even the page's pateh are same with different domains.